GerHobbelt/pforth/doc/index.md

 the name of the library as you would pass it to the compiler '-l' flag (which it also does with it).

-They you want to load it into the bindings.
+Then you want to load it into the bindings.
 Think of this block as a C file (to which it also gets turned into).
 You can write a line of C via the \C word.
 Everything after \C is put into the file as is.